mclevey/mclevey.github.io/research.md

 Italics = student at time of publication

 * John McLevey, *Alexander Graham*, *Reid McIlroy-Young*, *Pierson Browne*, and Kathryn S. Plaisance.
-2018. "**Indifferent interdisciplinary: intellectual status and disciplinary boundaries between philosophy of science and the sciences**." *Scientometrics*.
+2018. "**Interdisciplinarity and Insularity in the Diffusion of Knowledge: An Analysis of Disciplinary Boundaries Between Philosophy of Science and the Sciences**." *Scientometrics*.
 Issue number not yet assigned.

 * John McLevey and *Reid McIlroy-Young*.
 2017. "**Introducing *metaknowledge*: Software for Computational Research in Information Science, Network Analysis, and Science of Science.**" *The Journal of Informetrics*.
 11: 176-197.
   * [Gated Link](http://www.sciencedirect.com/science/article/pii/S1751157716302000), [Download PDF](http://www.johnmclevey.com/pdfs/research/JOI2017.pdf), [Access Supplementary Python Notebooks](https://github.com/mclevey/metaknowledge_article_supplement)